CallMeLink/twitch-live-monitor/README.md

   <a href="https://dev.twitch.tv/">• Twitch API access</a>

 ## 🛠️ Setting up
-  After getting your `client_id` and `client_secret` you need to update you variables in the `gettoken.py` file and run the file using the following command below:
+  After obtaining your `client_id` and `client_secret`, update the variables in the `gettoken.py` file and run the script using the following command:

     $ python3 gettoken.py

-  If everything was done correctly you will recieve your `TWITCH_ACCESAS_TOKEN` make sure to save this.
+  If everything was set up correctly, you will receive your `TWITCH_ACCESS_TOKEN`.
+Make sure to save it.

 ## 🚀 Running
-  In the `twitchmonitor.py` update the following variable:
+  In the `twitchmonitor.py` file, update the following variables:

    `TWITCH_CLIENT_ID` = "your client id"
    `TWITCH_ACCESS_TOKEN` = "your access token"
    `CHANNEL_NAME` = "the channel you want to monitor"

-  Now with all the variables updated just run the the command above and enjoy the script:
+  Once all variables are updated, run the following command to start the script:

   ```
   $ python3 twitchmonitor.py
 ```
+  Enjoy the script!